Rochdale grooming: Five men convicted of historical child sex offences

 The first victim, known as Girl A, was just 12 when the abuse first started, the court heard.

-Girl A, was filmed being sexually assaulted with a brandy bottle while passed out from vodka as members of the gang laughed, the trial heard.
+Girl A, was filmed being sexually assaulted while passed out as members of the gang laughed, the trial heard.

 The jury was told the video was then shared around the Greater Manchester town.